HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 LoraRaykova_bio: Lora is a Content Manager at NitroPack with 8+ years of experience developing in-depth, specialized content for SaaS companies in the CEE region.
 niko-kaleev_bio: Niko is a Content Writer at NitroPack with 5+ years of experience in dissecting nuanced topics like hosting, Core Web Vitals, web performance metrics and optimizations.
 results: https://docs.google.com/spreadsheets/d/118lwQV_GwFYqIxXvsm57oeadJdjAJEOMCRq1PsTqhfs/
-featured_quote: TODO
+featured_quote: This year, the industry-wide focus on performance and user experience has deepened, with CMS platforms showing steady improvements across Core Web Vitals and Lighthouse scores.
+Many CMSs have embraced optimization strategies that enhance loading speed, interactivity, and accessibility, reflecting a shared commitment to a user-first web.
 featured_stat_1: 35.6%
-featured_stat_label_1: Percentage of mobile sites using WordPress.
+featured_stat_label_1: Percent of mobile sites using WordPress.
 featured_stat_2: 49%
-featured_stat_label_2: Percentage of mobile sites using a CMS.
+featured_stat_label_2: Percent of mobile sites using a CMS.
-featured_stat_3: TODO
+featured_stat_3: 71.9%
-featured_stat_label_3: TODO
+featured_stat_label_3: Percent of CMS market share that is WordPress
 ---

 In this chapter, we interpret the evolving landscape of the Content Management System (CMS) and its increasing influence on how users experience content on the web.
 We aim to explore both the broader CMS ecosystem and the unique characteristics of web pages created through these platforms.